sparktsang/sparktsang.github.io/_posts/self-autopsy.md

 **Exhibit B: The dialogues with Ade.** I had seen myself as a rational debater, a Socratic peer engaging in a battle of ideas.
 Now, I saw a preacher, an arrogant missionary so convinced of my own revolutionary gospel that I barely listened.
 I saw myself bulldozing him with my frameworks, my grand theories, completely oblivious to the beautiful, broken soul in front of me who was just trying to build a sanctuary for himself in the ruins of his own mind.
 I hadn't been seeking dialogue; I had been seeking a convert.

-**Exhibit C: The theater of my own self.** I saw myself alone in the sixteen-bed dorm, not as a victorious negotiator, but as a lonely man clinging to a petty principle.
+**Exhibit C: The theatre of my own self.** I saw myself alone in the sixteen-bed dorm, not as a victorious negotiator, but as a lonely man clinging to a petty principle.
 I saw myself polishing the silver chain, not as a stylist, but as a prisoner performing a meaningless ritual for a self-imposed identity.
 I saw my "profound" reflections on Su's request, on the hostel's phantom lock, on the price of coffee—and I saw them for what they might truly be: a more sophisticated, more eloquent, more self-aggrandizing form of naval-gazing.
 A refined, intellectualized selfishness.

 The evidence was damning.
-One by one, the pillars of The Rationalist's defense crumbled into dust.
+One by one, the pillars of The Rationalist's defence crumbled into dust.
 The "gift" of the writer was revealed as a form of predation.
 The "moral clarity" was exposed as a complex self-centeredness.
 The "Socratic interrogation" was just an echo chamber.

 My beautiful system, the one I believed was mapping the maze, was the maze itself.